What’s missing from your plate?

 D. With most meals

-7. What would be your snack of choice?
+7. What is your most common snack choice?

 B. Fruit